Agoric/documentation/main/guides/zoe/contract-basics.md

 # Smart Contract Basics

-Before we look at how to make a contract such as the one in [the basic dapp](../getting-started/) in the previous section, let's cover some basics.
+Before we look at how to make a contract such as the one in [the basic dapp](../getting-started/) in the previous section, let's cover some basics by writing a simple contract that returns a greetings message.
+We will simply call it _greetings smart contract_.

-A contract is defined by a JavaScript module that exports a `start` function that implements the contract's API.
+A contract is defined by a JavaScript module that exports a `start` function.
+For our greetings smart contract, the declaration of `start` function looks like this:

 <<< @/../snippets/zoe/src/01-hello.js#start

-Let's start with a contract with a simple `greet` function:
+Apart from `start`, we can have extra functions in our contract.
+These functions may be defined outside or within the `start` function depending on whether they need access to the variables defined in the `start` function.
+For the greetings smart contract, we will have a simple `greet` function (outside `start`) that takes a string as a parameter (for example, name of the person calling the function) and returns a customized greeting message.

 <<< @/../snippets/zoe/src/01-hello.js#greet

-The `start` function can expose the `greet` function as part of the contract API by making it a method of the contract's `publicFacet`:
+The `greet` function, along with any other function besides `start`, must be exposed through the `start` function before it can be called.
+This is accomplished using a special object called `publicFacet`, which is returned by the `start` function.
+In the greeting contract, the `start` function exposes the `greet` function by defining it as a method of the contract's `publicFacet`, as shown below:

 <<< @/../snippets/zoe/src/01-hello.js#publicFacet

-We mark it `Far(...)` to allow callers to use it from outside the contract and give it a suggestive interface name for debugging.
+We wrap the reference to `greet` function in a `Far(...)` function call.
+This will allow callers to use it from outside the contract.
+We also give it a suggestive interface name `Hello` for debugging.
 _We'll discuss [Far in more detail](../js-programming/far) later._

 Putting it all together: